Edwin Corning

 Edwin Corning (September 30, 1883 – August 7, 1934) was an American businessman and politician from New York.
-He was Lieutenant Governor of New York from 1927 to 1928.
+He was the lieutenant governor of New York from 1927 to 1928.

 Early life

 Corning was born on September 30, 1883, in Albany, New York.
 He was a son of Erastus Corning (1827–1897) and Mary (née Parker) Corning (1845–1899).
 His brother, Parker Corning served as a member of the United States House of Representatives.

 Both of his grandfathers, Erastus Corning and Amasa J. Parker, served in Congress, and Parker was also a justice of the New York Supreme Court and founder of Albany Law School.

 He was educated at The Albany Academy and the Groton School, and graduated from Yale University in 1906.

 Career

 After graduating from Yale, Corning served as an executive at the Ludlum Steel Company in Watervliet, New York, and became its president in 1910.
 He was also an officer of the Albany Felt Company, and served on the board of directors of several Albany banks.
 Corning was also a gentleman farmer, and bred prize winning horses, sheep and cows.
 In addition, he was a dog breeder, and became known for his champion Irish wolfhounds.